 The arctic zone also referred to as the summit zone, is characterized by minimal precipitation and rain falls in the form of snow, a cold desert with rock outcrops, glaciers and terrain filled with volcanic scree.

-This zone falls under “extreme altitude”, the thinning of air in the atmosphere at these high altitudes result to the oxygen levels here being half of the normal oxygen levels at sea level, about 49% to be precise.
-Temperatures here fall to subzero, below freezing point as it is evident by the presence of snow, ice and glaciers that dominate the terrain of the arctic zone.
-It may be freezingly cold at this zone but the sun shines here harshly that is why we recommend that you carry sunscreen when you climb Mount Kilimanjaro.
+This zone falls under “extreme altitude”, the thinning of air in the atmosphere at these high altitudes results in the oxygen levels here being half of the normal oxygen levels at sea level, about 49% to be precise.
+Temperatures here fall to subzero, below-freezing points as it is evident by the presence of snow, ice and glaciers that dominate the terrain of the arctic zone.
+It may be freezingly cold in this zone but the sun shines here harshly that is why we recommend that you carry sunscreen when you climb Mount Kilimanjaro.